 large jalapeño, seeded and finely chopped

-chicken stock, plus more for thinning if needed
+low-sodium chicken broth, plus more for thinning as needed

 - For the soup:

-Heat a few tablespoons of oil in a large Dutch oven or skillet over medium heat.
+Heat a few tablespoons of oil in a large Dutch oven or skillet over medium heat until shimmering.
 Add the onions and jalapeño and cook until softened, 5 to 7 minutes.
 Add the garlic, chili powder, cumin, and sugar and stir until fragrant, 30 seconds to 1 minute.
-Add the tomatoes, tomato sauce, and stock.
-Season with salt and pepper.
-Bring to a gentle boil, then transfer to the bowl of a slow cooker.
+Add the tomatoes, tomato sauce, and broth, season with salt and pepper, and bring to a gentle boil.
+Transfer to a 5 quart-or larger slow cooker.

-You can use bone-in or boneless, skinless chicken thighs.
-I like bone-in when I want a rich, complex soup, but boneless are easy because you don't have to deal with the bones.
+Bone-in chicken thighs: I like bone-in chicken thighs when I want a rich, complex soup, but boneless chicken thighs are easy because you don't have to deal with the bones.
+If using bone-in chicken thighs, transfer to a clean cutting board before shredding the meat with 2 forks.
+Discard the skin and bones and return the shredded chicken tot he slow cooker.